zsarnett/home-assistant.io/source/_components/snips.markdown

 followed by a command, e.g.

-> Set the lights to green in the living room
+> Turn on the living room lights

 As the Snips Platform parses this query into an intent, it will be published on MQTT, on the `hermes/intent/<intentName>` topic.
 The Snips Home Assistant component subscribes to this topic, and handles the intent according to the rules defined in `configuration.yaml`, as explained below.